Brix101/Brix101/README.md

 ## 🙋‍♂️ About Me

-I'm a passionate Full Stack Web And App Developer and I am interested in developing new things which excite me a lot.
+I'm a passionate Web And App Developer and I am interested in developing new things which excite me a lot.
 I love exploring new technologies and being a practitioner, I like to stay on top of latest trends :)

 - 📫 How to reach me **brixterporras@gmail.com**